-The following table describes the potential benefits to which Messrs.
-Amster and Ms. Yen would have been entitled under the arrangements described above, assuming that each such officer's employment terminated as of December 31, 2015.
-Messrs.
-Heath, Roberts and Swank were not entitled to any benefits upon a termination of employment on December 31, 2015, and Mr. Segal did not receive any benefits in connection with his termination of employment on January 16, 2015.
+The following tables describe the potential benefits to which Messrs.
+Amster, Campion, Heath, Roberts and Swank would have been entitled under the arrangements described above, assuming that each such officer's employment terminated as of December 31, 2016.
+In connection with his resignation effective February 2, 2017, Mr. Amster did not receive any severance or acceleration benefits, other than payment of 18 months of COBRA premiums.